 The suitably qualified person will drill or excavate the site at a number of locations for soil and water table profiles.
 They will then generally work with you and your designer to design a suitable onsite management system.

 This design includes the type of system, the land application area requirements and the positioning of the system within the lot For wastewater, you must choose from one of several systems that are approved for installation in Tasmania.

-CAN MY APPLICATION BE REFUSED DUE TO THE SAP?
+CAN MY APPLICATION BE REFUSED?

-Yes, to be approved the acceptable solution or performance criteria must be met.
+Yes.
 While there are design and siting options and various technological solutions, some sites may not be able to accommodate onsite management for the proposed development.
+Flood-prone sites are particularly difficult in this regard.